MatthewIreland/vsvpreview/README.md

 Usage
 -----
 Ensure the vsvpreview directory is on your $PATH.
 Then run `vsvpreview <source_file.tex>` from the directory of the LaTeX source file.
-A pdf file will be generated for each frame, named...TODO...
+A pdf file will be generated for each frame, named `source_file_<left/right>_<frame num>.pdf` in the same directory.

 Requirements and setup